kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 const [txOneSigned, txTwoSigned] = signWithChainweaver([txOne, txTwo]);
 ```

-### WalletConnect
+## WalletConnect

 The WalletConnect protocol and helper functions are based on [KIP-017](https://github.com/kadena-io/KIPs/blob/master/kip-0017.md).
+You must use the `WalletConnect` protocol .

+## createWalletConnectSign

-You must use the WalletConnect protocol to create a walletConnect client and session before you can use the helper functions to sign transactions.
+Use `createWalletConnectSign` to create a `walletConnect` client and session before you  use the helper functions to sign transactions.

-#### Wallet Connect sign method

-The `createWalletConnectSign` function returns the `sign` function using the `sign` protocol.
+This method returns the `sign` function using the `sign` protocol.

 The return object might contain different data than what you would pass from the transaction builder because the `sign` protocol lets the wallet create the transaction.